 Next, we asked the student to point in the direction the wind was coming from.
 Many times we were asked: "Why do I have to know that?"
 Then we would tell them:" This is a "sailboat" that uses the wind to move it through the water, it has no motor or engine, instead, it uses "wind-power" to go from point A to point B.

-Then, after a few more instructions - all designed to put their minds at ease, we got out of the boat and told them we wanted them to take control of the sails, the rudder and the tiller and steer the boat away from the dock and move out into the nearby lagoon all by themselves while we stood on the dock and told them what to do with the sails and the tiller.
+Then, after a few more instructions - all designed to put their minds at ease and to teach children sailing, we got out of the boat and told them we wanted them to take control of the sails, the rudder and the tiller and steer the boat away from the dock and move out into the nearby lagoon all by themselves while we stood on the dock and told them what to do with the sails and the tiller.

 Of course, the student made many mistakes and at times had no idea what to do to correct what they did, but - after much patient instruction from us, back on the dock, they began to understand what the boat did every time they moved the tiller or changed the trim of the sails.